kavia-common/silent-auction-platform-39777-39786/react_frontend/silent-auction-platform-39777-39786/assets/supabase.md

   created_at timestamp with time zone default now()
 );

+-- If you encounter "null value in column \"id\" of relation \"events\" violates not-null constraint", -- your table may be missing the default or PK.
+Apply this patch:
+-- Ensure pgcrypto (or use gen_random_uuid via pgcrypto) is enabled: create extension if not exists "pgcrypto";
+-- Add default generator and primary key if missing: alter table public.events alter column id type uuid using id::uuid, alter column id set not null, alter column id set default gen_random_uuid();
+do $$
+begin
+  if not exists (
+    select 1
+    from pg_constraint
+    where conrelid = 'public.events'::regclass
+      and contype = 'p'
+  ) then
+    alter table public.events add primary key (id);
+  end if;
+end $$;

 -- Items table
 create table if not exists public.items ( id uuid primary key default gen_random_uuid(),